softwaremill/maven-badges/readme.md

 Travis, Coveralls, Code Climate, Gemnasium, Gem, PyPi, npm… However, most of them are not usable for Java/Groovy guys and that’s quite sad, isn’t it?

-## A new DNS name
+## A new DNS address

 We migrated the service into our kubernetes cluster as we would like to close the Heroku instance at the end of this year 2025.
-Please use the new url, also the existing Heroku instance is going to redirect to the new DNS.
+Please use a new url from now on, also the existing Heroku instance is going to redirect to the new DNS address.

 > NOTE: the old url is going to be available until the end of this year 2025.